Fit as a Mama Bear

 Step 3: Spread the pecans flat and bake, stirring halfway through.
 Let cool fully on the pan.

 The pecans harden when cooling.
-Thus, make sure to let them cool fully on the pan so that you don’t miss out on the “crunchy” texture.
+Let them cool fully in the pan so that you don’t miss out on the “crunchy” texture.

-Some of the syrup will be caramelized onto the pan and look as if it’s burning while cookies- this is normal.
+Some of the syrup will be caramelized onto the pan and look as if it’s burning, while cooking- this is normal.

 Once cooled, portion the pecans into a mini mason jar and top it off with some twine and a cute note.